-It also marked a rebuttal to a growing cadre of Muslim scholars that accused the postformative legal tradition of having fallen into disrepair.
-Jaʿalī eschewed demands for modernizing Islamic law at the expense of legal schools, reasserting the legitimacy of the very same postformative methodology pilloried by its critics.
-His Sirāj confirmed that the era of had indeed ended with Islam’s earliest generations.
-Jaʿalī argued that simply loosening the restrictions on independent legal reasoning was not a legitimate solution for adapting the law to meet the challenges of contemporary life.
+It also marked a rebuttal to a growing cadre of Muslim scholars that accused the postformative legal tradition of having fallen into disrepair. al-Jaʿalī eschewed demands for modernizing Islamic law at the expense of legal schools, reasserting the legitimacy of the very same postformative methodology pilloried by its critics.
+His Sirāj confirmed that the era of independent legal reasoning (ijtihād) had indeed ended with Islam’s earliest generations. al-Jaʿalī argued that simply loosening the restrictions on independent legal reasoning was not a legitimate solution for adapting the law to meet the challenges of contemporary life.
 Neither, he maintained, was talfīq, a practice popular among many in the country’s judiciary who cobbled together new legal opinions by combining partial rulings from multiple schools.

-Jaʿalī found such hermeneutical revisionism deeply troubling.
+al-Jaʿalī found such hermeneutical revisionism deeply troubling.
 He explained in Sirāj al-sālik that loyalty to a single madhhab was a divine gift, the benefits of which God bestowed upon Muslims to ease their compliance with the Sharīʿa.
 As the period of even limited ijtihād within schools lapsed long ago, such affiliation to a school required following the opinions of its founder and leading jurists.
 Their views represented the most authoritative of madhhab’s doctrine, a sprawling, sometimes conflicting, corpus that al-Jaʿalī relied on throughout his career.

 As much as endorsing any particular doctrine, Sirāj al-sālik intended to reaffirm an understanding of legal authority that characterized the late Mālikī school.
 Unlike al-Bijāwī’s scholarship, al-Jaʿalī ignored calls to abandon the conventions and opinions of legists for revelation.
 His text instead sought to render the precolonial traditions of the school more accessible to contemporary Muslims.
-He chose the principal literary and legal techniques of the medieval period to do so.
-Jaʿalī refined Mālikī orthodoxy by glossing an eighteenth-century didactic poem, itself a commentary on an earlier abridgement.
+He chose the principal literary and legal techniques of the medieval period to do so. al-Jaʿalī refined Mālikī orthodoxy by glossing an eighteenth-century didactic poem, itself a commentary on an earlier abridgement.
 He divided general legal principles into an inventory of particular cases, treating each with a variety of authoritative positions of the school.
-Both practices upheld the view that new claims were judged primarily on their command of previous ones, that contemporary efforts to elaborate God’s law were based on their success mediating those that already existed.
-Jaʿalī’s efforts as both commentator and school activist depended on how effectively he interpreted the arguments of earlier jurists and selected, with ample room for intervention, the strongest among them.
+Both practices upheld the view that new claims were judged primarily on their command of previous ones, that contemporary efforts to elaborate God’s law were based on their success mediating those that already existed. al-Jaʿalī’s efforts as both commentator and school activist depended on how effectively he interpreted the arguments of earlier jurists and selected, with ample room for intervention, the strongest among them.

 His Sirāj al-sālik then offered a defense of Mālikī fiqh through a study of its great books.
-It accepted the foundations of the premodern madhhab, aiming not at reformists already outside the school, but those still within it. was not the only to the Mālikī school’s decline in Sudan, however.
+It accepted the foundations of the premodern madhhab, aiming not at reformists already outside the school, but those still within it.
+Though it reinforced a notion of Islamic law rooted in the boundaries of madhhabs and the authority of their earlier jurists, Sirāj al-sālik was hardly a work of the rote imitation oft-alleged of taqlīd. al-Jaʿalī regularly included exceptions to his school’s mashhūr doctrine, finding the restrictions supposed of a “restatement” of Mālikī fiqh more than adequate to caution his readers against the worrying practices of Sudanese judges and modernist revisions of Islamic law.
+His was not the only response to the Mālikī school’s decline in Sudan, however.
 Little more than a decade after al-Jaʿalī completed Sirāj al-sālik, another scholar, this time heavily influenced by studies in the Hejaz and North Africa, returned to the country with a very different plan for reviving the madhhab’s fortunes.

 Abū Ṭāhir Ḥasan Fāy al-Bijāwī (d.
 1984)